a 50 to 80% increased risk after SARS-CoV-2 infection for the elderly

 In addition, the researchers found that the risk of developing this dementia is significantly increased in people over the age of 85 and in women.
 The implication of these results raises even more awareness of the burden that Alzheimer’s pathology represents for the entire community and healthcare systems.

-Pamela Davis explains: If this increase in new Alzheimer’s disease diagnoses continues, the wave of patients with an incurable disease will be large and could further strain our long-term care resources. “.
+Pamela Davis explains: If this increase in new Alzheimer’s disease diagnoses continues, the wave of patients with an incurable disease will be large and might further strain our long-term care resources. “.
 She adds : ” Alzheimer’s disease is a serious and difficult disease, and we thought we had reversed some of the trend by reducing general risk factors such as l’hypertensionheart disease, obesity and a sedentary lifestyle ».

 But these results, linked to the growing number of people affected by COVID-19 and the long-term effects of this infection, demonstrate that monitoring Alzheimer’s pathology is essential to allow an upgrade, as much as possible. , care systems for the future.